realAttaUrRehman/realAttaUrRehman/README.md

 - 👋 Hi, I’m Atta Ur Rehman, You can find me on GitHub as @realAttaUrRehman
-- 👀 I’m interested in Data Analytics
+- 👀 I’m working as Big Data Engineer
-- 🌱 I’m currently learning Azure Data Lake and Azure Data Factory
+- 🌱 I’m currently working on Databricks, Azure Data Lake and Azure Data Factory, SQL, PySpark
-- 💞️ I’m looking to collaborate on Data Analytics task.
+- 💞️ I’m looking to collaborate on Data related projects

 <!---
 realAttaUrRehman/realAttaUrRehman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.